 In the late sixties Jon appeared a couple of times on Westward Television at the old studios in Plymouth.
 On one occasion he appeared in a period drama playing a regimental drummer - he recalls having to go to the makeup room to have his hands made up (because that's all that was seen).
 That's showbusiness!

 He has played in many venues, mainly in the South West, with several bands including The Vee Jays, Outward Bound, Reflections, Inspirations and Ex-Directory.
 He joined Old Dogz...
 New Trix in March 2006.

 Alan started playing when he was 12 years old trying to play the music and copy the routine of the "Shadows".
-Joined the "Jaguars" (a Yeovil based group) when he was 14 years old, they were the first local band to play "Beatles" and other covers of the Liverpool beat boom era in the early 60's.
+He Joined the "Jaguars" (a Yeovil based group) when he was 14 years old, they were the first local band to play "Beatles" and other covers of the Liverpool beat boom era in the early 60's.
 The "Jaguars" evolved into "The Generation" in 1965 which included Richard Parsons on keyboard and Colin Elkin on bass guitar.The group played at venues through out the southwest including the notorious Glastonbury Town Hall.
-"The "Generation" split in 1969 but 40 years later Alan met up with the singer from the "Jaguars" and they decided to form a group called the "Rocking 60's", and when the bass player left it was only natural for Colin Elkin to take his place
+"The "Generation" split in 1969 but 40 years later Alan joined a band called the"Rocking Sixties" joining up with his former singer from the "Jaguars", and when the bass player left it was only natural for Colin Elkin to take his place

 Alan joined Old Dogz early 2018 with his pal Colin Elkin on Bass, their first gig being back in February (2018)